veithweilnhammer/Modes/README.md

 # Bimodal inference in humans and mice

-Tp reproduce our analyses, download this repository and run the markdown-file modes_moudes.Rmd.
+To reproduce our analyses, download this repository and run the markdown-file "modes_moudes.Rmd".